 - Photography: Capturing old railway infrastructure.

-- Exploration: Wander through deserted buildings and platforms to feel the railway history.
+- Exploration: Walk through the deserted buildings and platforms to experience the railway history.

 Site Features

-- Exploration: Walk through the deserted rooms and imagine the history of this hospital.
+- Exploration: Wander through the deserted rooms and imagine the history of this monastery

 5: The Fort of Champigny

-The Champigny fort , built at the end of the 19th century to defend Paris, is today an abandoned place that attracts urbex enthusiasts.
+The fort of Champigny , built at the end of the 19th century to defend Paris, is today an abandoned place that attracts urban explorers.

 Site Features